Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

 **Tip:** The "settlement delay" does not delay the settlement, which can happen as fast as a ledger version closes (3-5 seconds).
 The "settlement delay" is a forced delay on closing the channel so that the payee has a chance to finish with settlement.

-The following example shows creation of a payment channel by [submitting](reference-casinocoind.html#sign-and-submit-mode) to a local `casinocoind` server with the JSON-RPC API.
-The payment channel allocates 100 CSC from the [example payer](#example-values) (rN7n7...) to the [example payee](#example-values) (rf1Bi...) with a settlement delay of 1 day.
+The following example shows creation of a payment channel by [submitting](reference-stoxumd.html#sign-and-submit-mode) to a local `stoxumd` server with the JSON-RPC API.
+The payment channel allocates 100 STM from the [example payer](#example-values) (rN7n7...) to the [example payee](#example-values) (rf1Bi...) with a settlement delay of 1 day.
 The public key is the example payer's master public key, in hexadecimal.

 **Note:** A payment channel counts as one object toward the payer's [owner reserve](concept-reserves.html#owner-reserves).
-The owner must keep at least enough CSC to satisfy the reserve after subtracting the CSC allocated to the payment channel.
+The owner must keep at least enough STM to satisfy the reserve after subtracting the STM allocated to the payment channel.

 Request: